NVIDIA/cutlass/media/docs/programming_guidelines.md

    (Please note that `cute::tuple` does not work for all the types that work in `std::tuple`.
    CuTe's documentation explains.)

+3. Resort to "returning" multiple values by output references only if performance requires it.

 Here is an example of the struct approach for named values.
 For a comparable example in the C++ Standard,